Free Shipping on all orders over $150

 You’ve put on weight around your belly and it won’t budge no matter what you do.
 All this, even though you’re using your ‘tried-and-tested-through-the-years’ method.

+There, we’ve said it!
 Once your body begins to go through changes in perimenopause through into post-menopause, your body shape will change.

-Just as your shape is hardwired to alter during puberty and pregnancy, it’s in your DNA for it to change at menopause.
+So, just as your shape is hardwired to alter during puberty and pregnancy, it’s in your DNA for it to change at menopause.
 If you’re a post-menopausal woman and you feel your body looks markedly different from when you were younger, it probably does.
 It’s normal and natural.

 However, that’s not to say that an excess of any of these is something you should take in your stride, because then it can become a health concern.